The Goldilocks Zone of Startups: Why “Just Right” Is Not In The Middle

 The context of a market matters a lot too.
 Travis Kalanick was in a fast-moving market and it took a lot of aggressiveness to get Uber into the winning position.
 But ultimately, he skewed too much towards being disagreeable.

 You have to be very competitive in order to be motivated to win, and to be continually aware of what your competitors are doing.
-But you can’t let it obsess you and spend all your time worried about your competitors.
+But you can’t let it obsess you and spend all your time worrying about your competitors.

 You have to play your own game, or you’ll always be anchored at the level of your competition — and you won’t be able to see the winning moves that they don’t.
 To do that you have to maintain your own mind and way of looking at the world, and have the calm and self-belief to zig when everyone else is zagging.